foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serial form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

- Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach has many advantages, for being -
+Charian uses the schemaless RDA format[^1] in its encoding, which makes it general-purposed and can be used for serializing any object of any data model without having to predefine and maintain a schema.
+Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all approach has many advantages, for being -

 - **Generic and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;